 HAIR & BEAUTY For some, appearances won't be high on the priorities compared to the important job of studying, but for most you will need a haircut at some point this year.
 If you're new to the city and worried about finding the right hairdresser here's some tips on finding reliable, affordable and friendly local businesses that will keep you looking sharp.
 If you're in and about the West End of the city, it's pretty easy to find somewhere to get your hair sorted, with dozens of hairdressers and barbers on or around Byres Road.
 Most places offer a student discount (if they don't, walk less than five minutes in any direction and find somewhere that does) that will lower the price, sometimes quite dramatically.
 For guys, Kelvin Hair on Queen Margaret Drive is reasonably priced with friendly staff and Jordanhill Barbers a bit further out is cheap and excellent quality.
 Cheap and nearer campus is University Barbers on Argyle Street, which is pretty decent.
-If you're more particular and don't mind spending a bit more, consider Soul Barber Room on Argyle Street or Mo Hair in town near Trongate.
-If you take a trip South, Mojo Barbers (pictured) on Kilmarnock Road are a great shout: very friendly

-Mojo Barber and chilled out staff, and lots of old records to stare at on the walls.
-Ladies should check out Sculptur, which is down in Woodlands; they're quick, good quality and offer a student discount card.
-Kennedy & Co. on Dumbarton Road is a nice mid-range hairdresser who offer all of the usual treatments and POMO on Chancellor Street is another diamond local business with great staff and student friendly prices.
-For a more specialist cut or colour, Rainbow Rooms is a step up in both quality and price but is definitely worth the added time and cost.
+If you're more particular and don't mind spending a bit more, consider Brother Men's Stylist on Byres Road or Mohair in town near Trongate.
+If you take a trip South, Mojo Barbers (pictured) on Kilmarnock Road are a great shout: very friendly and chilled out staff, with lots of old records to stare at.
+For hairdressers, you should check out Westend Hair on Great Western Road; they're quick, good quality and offer a range of cruelty free products.
+Kennedy & Co. on Dumbarton Road is a nice mid-range hairdresser who offer all of the usual treatments and POMO on Chancellor Street is another diamond local business with great staff and student-friendly prices.
+For a more specialist cut or colour, Rainbow Room International is a step up in both quality and price but is definitely worth the added time and cost.
 The best advice we can give is to figure out a budget, find somewhere that fits and give somewhere a try.
 There are literally hundreds of places in the city and outskirts where you could get a decent haircut so go and have a look around your part of the city or venture to somewhere you haven't explored before.
 The same rule of thumb goes for salons, spas and nail bars, with the city centre full of places to get any form of waxing, plucking, colouring or scrubbing you could want.
 If you're looking for a special treat then the spa at Blythswood Square is regarded as the best in the city.
 They offer top notch massages, facials, wraps and treatments, for a pretty hefty price tag, so one to keep in mind for special occasions or presents from parents.
+For a more affordable treat, look on deal websites and student offers pages, or head over to The Savoy Centre for a super speedy mani-pedi for a few quid.